Xilinx/Vitis_Libraries/vision/docs/src/design-examples.rst

-The following example demonstrates the ISP pipeline with above list of functions.
+The following example demonstrates the ISP pipeline with the above list of functions.

 .. code:: c